 Sheet 1 consists of an A4 page with ONE large 100 square on.
-Sheet 2 consists of an A4 page with FOUR smaller 100 squares on.
+Sheet 2 consists of an A4 page with FOUR smaller 100 squares.
 These can be used when the children are investigating multiples:

-- On another square, they can colour in the multiples of 3.
+- On another square, they can colour in multiples of 3.

 - Repeat this activity, colouring multiples of other numbers on different squares.